 UNC Charlotte has offered direct deposit of salary and wages, approved employee travel payments, and business expense reimbursements since March 2006.
 Direct deposit is an efficient, secure and economical method for delivering payments to employees.
 In keeping with a consistent, cost-effective fiscal policy, UNC Charlotte has adopted the following policy mandating direct deposit.

-Effective July 1, 2009, as a condition of new or continued employment, all individuals paid through UNC Charlotte’s payroll system must participate in University’s direct deposit program unless falling within an exception set forth in Part III of this Policy.
-This Policy applies to all SPA and EPA employees, as well as post-doctoral associates and fellows, graduate students and graduate scholarship/fellowship recipients, undergraduate student workers, part-time employees and temporary employees.
+Effective July 1, 2009, as a condition of new or continued employment, all individuals paid through UNC Charlotte’s payroll system must participate in the University’s direct deposit program unless falling within an exception set forth in Part III of this Policy.
+This Policy applies to all SHRA and EHRA employees, as well as post-doctoral associates and fellows, graduate students and graduate scholarship/fellowship recipients, undergraduate student workers, part-time employees and temporary employees.
 Direct deposit will be the payment mechanism for salary and wages, approved employee travel payments, and business expense reimbursements.

 There are certain limited circumstances under which payment by paper check rather than direct deposit is necessary or justified, including: